gadhra/career/README.md

 # Stefan's Career Achievements
-This is a running list of my career achievements.
-All the really specific stuff I did at various jobs that might not fit well on a resume.

 ```
 ********************************************************************************
 Stefan Antonowicz - Career
-                            PHP, Python, MySQL/Aurora, CouchDB, MongoDB, jQuery
-                            Angular, Redis, Node.js, Grunt/Jenkins/Puppet, AWS
+This is a running list of my career achievements.
+All the really specific stuff I did at various jobs that won't fit on my resume
 ********************************************************************************
 ```